JSaprah/hangman/README.md

 * The conditions are checked in a while loop with a counter of failed attempts.
 If the failed attempt reaches the maximum the user loses the game and the result_fail with the parameter word runs.

-### **Result**
+### **result**

-I had two classes: result_win and result_fail.
-After testing and improving the code I have removed both classes.
-Instead I have added the class result.
+I had two functions: result_win and result_fail.
+After testing and improving the code I have removed both functions.
+Instead I have added the function result.
 Reason for this as learnt this in the lesson args and kwargs, both the functions were very identical.
 To make the code more readable and for future maintainence I added a boolean in the validate_user resonse name result_win.
-The variable is set on True if the user wins and and False if the user fails to guess the correct answer.
+The variable is set on True if the user wins and False if the user fails to guess the correct answer.
 This variable is passed as a parameter to the result function.
-This function prints statement win or fail based on the variable outcome.
+The function prints statement win or fail based on the variable outcome.
+The previous setup can be seen in the section bugs and fixes.

 * Takes three parameters from the validate_user_response: result game, attempt and correct answer
 * Prints statements to let the user know that he/she won or lost the game based on if the the parameter result_game is True or False.